Ramaphosa in Washington: Charm offensive or collision course? – The Mail & Guardian

 Economic Freedom Fighters leader Julius Malema, known for statements that are hostile towards whites and Indians in the country, questioned the legitimacy of the group’s claims and said they looked more like “car guards” than farmers.

-Malema’s rhetoric — including his endorsement of the liberation song “kill the boer”, interpreted by farmers as inciting violence — remains a flashpoint.
+Malema’s rhetoric — including his endorsement of the liberation song “kill the boer”, interpreted by farmers and many white people as inciting violence — remains a flashpoint.
 The lack of strong condemnation from senior officials, including Ramaphosa, or the judiciary, has drawn concern from farming groups and critics, although others view the reaction as exaggerated and politically motivated.

 Meanwhile, the South African Police Service has faced criticism for allegedly underreporting rural attacks.
 Statistics from lobby groups such as AfriForum, while widely cited in conservative US circles, have also been questioned for methodological bias.

-The geopolitical context is further strained by South Africa’s genocide case against Israel at the International Court of Justice, its diplomatic alignment with Iran, and the recent passage of the Expropriation Bill that allows state seizure of certain property for public good — under certain conditions without compensation .
+The geopolitical context is further strained by South Africa’s genocide case against Israel at the International Court of Justice, its ties to Iran, which supports terror group Hamas, and the recent passage of the Expropriation Bill that allows state seizure of property — under certain conditions without compensation .

 These moves have drawn criticism in Washington, particularly from conservative figures.

 Trump’s narrative has found traction with right-wing media and advocacy groups such as AfriForum and Solidarity, which submitted memoranda to the US administration earlier this year.
-Left-wing media remains scathing of and hostile to any claims of Afrikaner or discrimination against racial minorities in South Africa.
+Left-wing media remains scathing of and hostile to any claims of Afrikaners needing asylum or discrimination against racial minorities in South Africa.

 The effect has been tangible.
 Dozens of US Agency for International Development projects have been cancelled, ambassador Ebrahim Rasool was expelled by Washington, and sweeping new tariffs — including a 30% surcharge on certain South African imports — were imposed in April, before Trump cut them back to 10% pending negotiations.